-Trauma-Informed Expressive Arts Therapy® Level One can be completed through a series of "live" courses, online or through a combination of online and live courses; please see the Course Catalogue for more information on registration fees.
+Trauma-Informed Expressive Arts Therapy Level One can be completed through a three-day live course, online or through a combination of online and live courses; please see the Course Catalogue for more information on registration fees.
 Principles and interventions in these courses are easily applied to work with children, teens, adults and families.
-There are three options to complete Trauma-Informed Expressive Arts Therapy Level One Certificate:

 Option #1: Online Learning for Level One includes 5 of following courses: